lewisclark4/CI-MilestoneProjectThree/README.md

 * [mdbootstrap](https://mdbootstrap.com/support/jquery/dropdown-needs-2-clicks-to-activate/) for guidance on how to prevent a bug stopping form selctions not working in initial click.
 * [Stackoverflow](https://stackoverflow.com/questions/31859903/get-the-value-of-a-checkbox-in-flask) for guidance on passing a value to MongoDB from the checkbox in my add recipe form.
 * [Stackoverflow](https://stackoverflow.com/questions/9681601/how-can-i-count-the-number-of-elements-with-same-class) for guidance on how to count the number of classes in a page to allow me to use this in my jquery to add/ remove ingredients & preparations.
-* [w3schools](https://www.w3schools.com/tags/att_input_pattern.asp)for guidance on validating the values of text in input fields (allowed me to restrict input in the recipe images to .png & .jpg files).
+* [w3schools](https://www.w3schools.com/tags/att_input_pattern.asp) for guidance on validating the values of text in input fields (allowed me to restrict input in the recipe images to .png & .jpg files).
 * [Stackoverflow](https://stackoverflow.com/questions/48679305/want-to-update-only-value-element-of-specific-key-on-mongodb) for guidance on use of the 'Set' operator to update only the soft_delete field when a user deletes a recipe.